Repeatable sections are panels that can be added or removed to a form dynamically.

 To read AA2 data, specify:

-For more information, see: Class: InstanceManager#instances
+For more information, see: Class: InstanceManager#instances in AEM Forms Java API reference.

 A panel has various layouts options.
 The Layout for accordian design option has out of the box support for repeatable panels.
 Perform the following steps to repeatable panel with Layout for accordian design option: